entrope/srnx/Succinct_RINEX.md

 calculated over the entire rest of the file.
 (The length of the file for the file-level digest should be derived from an external source, such as the file system that holds the SRNX file.)

+When creating the SRNX file, the offset of the SDIR chunk might be unknown until all the other chunks are written.
+Padding in this chunk provides for enough space to store that offset once it is known.

 ## <a name="rhdr"></a>RHDR: RINEX Header